jcolonese/The-Riddler/Feb_19_16/README.md

 ## Results
 The simulation was run 1000 times and the average number of people in the wrong seat in each section was plotted.
-In the animation below the left bar represents the average number of passengers in the wrong seat and right bar represents the upper bound of the 95% confidence interval.
+The first passenger to board wasn't happy that he was in the very back of the line and in one of the worst seats in the plane so he skipped the line and took a seat in first class.
+The animation below shows the percentage of each section that is filled with people in the wrong seat as the passengers board.
+The first bar represents the average over 1000 simulations and the second bar represents the upper bound of the 95% confidence interval.

 ![Results](https://github.com/rd11490/The-Riddler/blob/master/Feb_19_16/result.gif)